danfuzz/bayou/doc/customization.md

     a directory to use for additional sources.
 There are two main things that can be accomplished with overlays.
 Namely…

-  * The project provides a number of predefined hooks, both on the client and server side.
-By default, the hooks are all no-ops or have very simple default behavior.
-However, the overlay can contain replacements for these hooks.
-Hooks are located in the local modules `@bayou/hooks-common`, `@bayou/hooks-client`, and `@bayou/hooks-server`.
-Customization is a matter of selectively copying files from those modules into the overlay and editing to suit.
+  * The project provides a number of injectable configuration points (values, functions, or objects), both on the client and server side.
+Default implementations of the configurations are all no-ops or have very simple behavior.
+However, a complete system may choose to provide alternate implementations.
+See the modules `@bayou/config-*` for documentation on all configuration points.

+    **Note:** The system is currently in transition from a source-overlay-based hooks mechanism, which is similar in intent but "upside down" in implementation. **TODO:** Remove this note once the system is completely converted to the new configuration mechanism.

   * Because no amount of explicit configuration hooks will ever turn out to be fully adequate, any original source file at all can be overridden with a